bradhead/jpa_oidc_fhir_server/README.md

 For all other endpoints you will need to include a BEARER token which includes at least one [SMART on FHIR scope](http://hl7.org/fhir/smart-app-launch/0.8.0/scopes-and-launch-context/).

-To validate the token the issuing server must be whitelisted in the hapi.properties file. e.g:
+To validate the token, the issuing server must be whitelisted in the hapi.properties file. e.g:

 `oauth.whitelist=http://lhcr1:8081/auth/realms/lhcr1`